 4. Add a touch of green.
 You’ll notice that in all the photos of our finished homes, we have a bunch of gorgeous flowers or a beautiful indoor plant on display.
 Plants in the home bring a sense of comfort, add some freshness & clean the air.
 Don’t have anything in the house?
 Go out into the backyard (or nicely ask your neighbour over the fence), grab a branch or some leaves & place them in a vase.

 5. Change it up.
 Is the layout of the room really working?
 Has the furniture been in the same place since you moved in?
 Why not rearrange the furniture, add some pieces from other rooms or get rid of the chair that everyone bangs in to.
 Try the new arrangement for a few days … if it works fantastic, if it doesn’t, it's easy to switch it back.

 6. Get comfy.
 Nothing better when it’s cool or when the night air hits than getting all snug & cozy.
-Make sure to plump up your cushions & have a few throws gently draped over the couch for when it gets a bit nippy.
-When it starts to get dark, light a couple of c&les, turn on a lamp or two or dim the lights to create a warm & inviting room feel.
-Turn off the downlights after dinner & let the mood wash over you.
+Make sure to plump up your cushions and have a few throws gently draped over the couch for when it gets a bit nippy.
+When it starts to get dark, light a couple of c&les, turn on a lamp or two or dim the lights to create a warm and inviting room feel.
+Turn off the downlights after dinner and let the mood wash over you.